 "And as Moses lifted up the serpent in the wilderness, even so must the Son of man (the Messiah/Christ] be lifted up: That whosoever believeth in Him should not perish, but have eternal life."
 (John 3:14, 15)

-Throughout His whole life on earth God had protected His Son from being killed by man, but from the agonizing night in Gethsemane to the resurrection morning, God offered His Son, giving Him over to the hands of Satan and man, or as Jesus put it, "three days and three nights in the heart (sinful affections) of the earth" (Matthew 12:40-42; Genesis 6:5; Psalm 58:2).
+Throughout His whole life on earth God had protected His Son from being killed by man.
+However, from the agonizing night in Gethsemane to the resurrection morning, God offered His Son, giving Him over to the hands of Satan and man, or as Jesus put it, "three days and three nights in the heart (sinful affections) of the earth" (Matthew 12:40-42; Genesis 6:5; Psalm 58:2).
 God did not kill His Son upon the cross, He permitted Satan and man to kill His Son.
 Jesus dying upon the cross exposed the character of Satan, "that serpent of old," in order for us to finally see how Satanic we really are.
-Our faulty system of appeasement-justice would be exposed in the hopes that we would turn to God in true repentance (2 Corinthians 5:21) and accept His free forgiveness.
+It wasn’t God’s justice that was satisfied on the cross, it was our faulty system of appeasement-justice that was satisfied in the hopes that we would turn to God in true repentance (2 Corinthians 5:21) and finally accept His forgiveness.
 Thus by condemning and killing the Son of God, Satan condemned and judged himself.

 "Judge not, that ye be not judged.
 For with what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again."
 (Matthew 7:1, 2)